Parathyroid Surgery

 After Discharge

 The wound is closed with a dissolving suture and the steristrip dressing stays on for 10 days.
 You can shower as normal.
-Following 10 days, the steristrip is replaced with a brown micropore tape.
-This can be changed every 2 days with the use of BIO Oil in between dressing changes.
-The use of the steristrip for 6 weeks post parathyroid surgery minimises scar stretching.
+After 10 days, the steristrip can be replaced with a brown micropore tape.
+This can be changed every 2 days.
+Professor Sidhu will review the scar at the post operative appointment and advise of ongoing scar management.

 No driving is permitted for 3-4 days following the parathyroid surgery and you can return to work in 1-2 weeks depending on the type of work you do.